bancorprotocol/contracts-v3/packages/v3/migration/README.md

 #### state.json

-In each network directory there is a `state.json` file.
-It represents the state of the migration and the network:
+Each network directory contains the `state.json` file, which represents the state of the migration and the network:

 ```json
 {